PickNikRobotics/rviz_visual_tools/README.md

 Use the following command with [catkin-tools](https://catkin-tools.readthedocs.org/) to run the small amount of available tests:

     catkin run_tests --no-deps --this -i

-## Developers Notes

-Useful notes for anyone wanting to dig in deeper:

- -  All poses are published with respect to the world frame e.g. /world, /odom, or maybe /base
- -  All publish() ROS topics should be followed by a ``ros::spinOnce();`` but no sleep
- -  Do not load any features/publishers until they are actually needed since this library contains so many components

 ## Contribute